AtrCheema/python-seekho/docs/source/foreword.rst

 during the creation of the book.
 There is some code in the book which throws errors and has been commented out.
 The code which raises errors is only for demonstration purpose and does not represent a bug in the book.
-The readers are explicitly advised to uncomment those lines and run the code to see the error.
+The readers are explicitly advised to uncomment those lines and run the code to see and understand the error.
 For example, the following code illustrates the working of ``TypeError``.
 However, the code which raises the ``TypeError`` is commented out.
 When the user uncomments the line and runs it, he/she can see the error.